waymondrang/docsafterdark/README.md

 If enabled, click the button in the bottom-left corner of the screen to instantly enable/disable the extension for the current document.

-If it blocks other elements (like the word count widget), enable "Raise Button" in settings or hide it completely.
 Pressing this button only temporarily enables/disables the extension; to properly turn the extension off, use the settings popup.
+You can hide this toggle button in the settings popup.

 ## Installation